George Washington Carver: Life while famous

 Carver had been frugal in his life, and in his seventies he established a legacy by creating a museum of his work, as well as the George Washington Carver Foundation at Tuskegee in 1938 to continue agricultural research.
 He donated nearly US$60,000 in his savings to create the foundation.

 Carver headed the modern organic movement in the southern agricultural system.
 Carver's background for his interest in organic farming sprouted from his father being killed during the Civil War, and when his mother was kidnapped by Confederate slave raiders.
 Now an orphan, Carver found comfort in botany when he was just 11 years old in Kansas.
 Carver learned about herbal medicine, natural pesticides, and natural fertilizers that yielded plentiful crops from his caretaker.
 When crops and house plants were dying, he would use his knowledge and go and nurse them back to health.
 As a teenager, he was termed the "plant doctor".

 When his study about infection in soybean reached Booker T. Washington, he invited him to come and teach at the Tuskegee Agricultural school.

 Although the emancipation allowed Black families 40 acres and a mule, President Johnson revoked this and gave the land to white plantation owners instead.
 This prompted Black farmers to exchange what was once their land, and in turn, a small part of the land's harvest.
 This led to sharecropping.
 Carver soon realized that farmers were not obtaining enough food to survive, and how the industrialization of cotton had contaminated the soil.

 Carver wanted to find a way to organically transform Alabama's failing soil.
 He found that alternating nitrogen-rich crops would let the soil get back to its natural state.
 Keeping crops like sweet potatoes, peanuts, and cowpeas would produce more food surplus and different types of food for farmers.
 Carver worked to pioneer organic fertilizers like swamp muck and compost for the farmers to use.
 These fertilizers were more sustainable to the planet and helped farmers to spend less money on fertilizers since they were recycling products.

 Carver pushed for woodland preservation, to help improve the quality of the topsoil.
 He urged farmers to feed their hogs acorns.
 The acorns contained natural pesticides and feeding them acorns was cheaper for the farms too.
 Carver's efforts towards the holistic and organic approach are still in practice today.
 In his research, Carver discovered Permaculture.
-Permaculture could be used to produce carbon from the atmosphere, produce a higher quantity of crops, and let crops flourish despite global warming.
+Permaculture could be used to remove carbon from the atmosphere, produce a higher quantity of crops, and let crops flourish despite global warming.